-Butter Bar Conditioning Shampoo
+Butter Bar Conditioner

-- Great for dry, over processed and/or heat-treated hair
+- Great for dry, over-processed, and/or heat-treated hair

-- Moisturizing butters nourish and protect dry, damaged or brittle hair
+- Moisturizing butters nourish and protect dry, damaged, or brittle hair

 - Babassu oil moisturizes for shiny, healthy-looking hair

-- Coconut milk soothes dry scalps and has anti-frizz properties that help with manageability, adds another layer of deep conditioning and imparts silkiness and shine to hair
+- Coconut milk soothes dry scalps and has anti-frizz properties that help with manageability, adds another layer of deep conditioning, and imparts silkiness and shine to hair

 Why use shampoo bars?
 They are natural, gentle, environmentally friendly, cost effective and convenient.
 Customers tell us that switching to shampoo bars helps increase volume and shine and reduce shedding, dandruff, and frizz.